-that the amounts due shall not be taken into account when applying No. 169 of the Constitution, provided that the Member States concerned have submitted their repayment schedules to the Secretary-General, and agreed on those schedules with the Secretary-General, and for as long as they strictly comply with them and with the associated conditions, and that failure to comply with the repayment schedule and associated conditions shall result in the cancellation of the special arrears account,
+that No. 169 of the Constitution shall not be taken into account, provided that the Member States concerned have submitted their arrears repayment schedules to the Secretary-General, and agreed on those schedules with the Secretary-General, and for as long as they strictly comply with them and with the associated conditions, and that failure to comply with the repayment schedule and associated conditions shall result in the cancellation of the special arrears account;

+that this Plenipotentiary Conference allows the Council, on a provisional basis during the period of the ITU Strategic and Financial Plans, set other interest rates but not exceeding the level stated in No. 474 of the Convention,

 instructs the Council

+1 to monitor the work of the ITU Secretary-General on implementation of this Resoltuion;

-1 to review the guidelines for repayment schedules, including a maximum duration, which would be up to five years for developed countries, up to ten years for developing countries and up to fifteen years for least developed countries, as well as up to five years for Sector Members and Associates;
+2 to take as a guide "Guidelines for repayment schedules for the settlement of arrears and special arrears accounts" (Annex 1 to this Resolution), taking into account a maximum duration, which would be up to five years for developed countries, up to ten years for developing countries and up to fifteen years for least developed countries, as well as up to five years for Sector Members and Associates;

-2 to consider the following appropriate additional measures in exceptional circumstances:
+3 to consider the following appropriate additional measures in exceptional circumstances:

-• temporary reduction in class of contribution in conformity with No. 165A of the Constitution and No. 480B of the ITU Convention;
+• temporary reduction in class of contribution in conformity with No. 165A of the Constitution and No. 480B of the ITU Convention, if the Member State wishes to settle its debt within a shorter term than stated in 2 above;

 • the write-off of interest on overdue payments, subject to each Member State, Sector Member and Associate concerned complying strictly with the agreed repayment schedule for settlement of the unpaid contributions;